Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance

 \section{Introduction}

 Consider a stochastic volatility model whose price process satisfies

-where $B$ is a standard Brownian motion and $\sigma_t$ is a progressively measurable stochastic process.
+where $B$ is a standard Brownian motion and $\sigma_t$ is a continuous and adapted stochastic process.
 Since the publication of the seminal paper \cite{GatheralRosenbaum} by Gatheral, Jaisson, and Rosenbaum, it has been widely accepted that the sample paths of $\sigma_t$ often do not exhibit diffusive behavior but instead are much rougher.
 A specific example suggested in \cite{GatheralRosenbaum} is to model the log volatility by a fractional Ornstein--Uhlenbeck process.
 That is,

 where $X^H$ solves the following integral equation